raspberrychris/cryptotravellers/content/blog/crypto.md

 ## Why are some UK banks against crypto?

-The volatility of cryptocurrency means that it
+The volatility of cryptocurrency means that it poses a risk to the banks as well as the bank customers.
+The banks

 Many of the cryptocurrency exchanges are not FCA approved.
+Always do your research before investing in any cryptocurrency.

+We hope you found this article on crypto friendly banks useful.
+If you have any experience of banks blocking your transactions, drop a note in the comment section and we will update the list.